readyapi/sqldev/docs/tutorial/readyapi/session-with-dependency.md

 ## Recap

-You just learned how to use **RaedyAPI dependencies** to handle the database session.
+You just learned how to use **ReadyAPI dependencies** to handle the database session.
 This will come in handy later when testing the code.

-And you will see how much these dependencies can help the more you work with RaedyAPI, to handle **permissions**, **authentication**, resources like database **sessions**, etc. 🚀
+And you will see how much these dependencies can help the more you work with ReadyAPI, to handle **permissions**, **authentication**, resources like database **sessions**, etc. 🚀

-If you want to learn more about dependencies, checkout the <a href="https://readyapi.khulnasoft.com/tutorial/dependencies/" class="external-link" target="_blank">RaedyAPI docs about Dependencies</a>.
+If you want to learn more about dependencies, checkout the <a href="https://readyapi.khulnasoft.com/tutorial/dependencies/" class="external-link" target="_blank">ReadyAPI docs about Dependencies</a>.